 In the early days of e-commerce, skeptics argued that Chinese consumers were not ready to buy goods and services online.
 They believed that cultural values would prevent people from trusting and using the internet to make major purchases.
 However, these predictions have not come true.
 In fact, online shopping has become increasingly popular in China, due in part to the widespread acceptance of e-commerce among Chinese consumers.

 China’s government has created a vast logistics ecosystem that includes a nationwide network of transportation companies, express mail service providers, retail chains, and other e-commerce businesses.
-This infrastructure is designed to help Chinese consumers buy goods from vendors all over the country without having to travel to different locations, and it has supported the growth of China’s e-commerce market.
+This infrastructure is designed to help Chinese consumers buy goods from vendors all over the country without traveling to different locations.